Hbretonniere/interactive_plots/README.md

 Note that the `.ipynb` files may not render in the github web page.
 If you really want to have a look at the notebooks before launching them through jupyter, I did a `.md` version that renders here (without the output of the cells though).

+To launch the `.py` files, use Ipython !
 I recommand to launch the notebooks in a browser (Firefox).
 For example, interactive plots do not work in VS Code.

 ## Requirements :